tomjw/RPL_plot/README.md

 # RPL_plot
-Rocket Pool staking- RPL yield calculator
+Rocket Pool Ethereum staking.
+A RPL token yield calculator

 This is an R Shiny [application](https://tommw.shinyapps.io/RPL_apy/) that plots the Annual Percentage Yield (APY) for RPL staked within Rocket Pool ETH Staking nodes.
 Calculations are based on the spreadsheet in the RPL [tokenomics announcement](https://medium.com/rocket-pool/rocket-pool-staking-protocol-part-3-3029afb57d4c).

 Assumptions are an annual inflation rate of 5%, with 70% of annual emission going to node operators.
 There are transaction costs involved in processing the smart contract which allocates the RPL rewards.
-The cost is around 500 000 in gas for each transaction.
+The cost is around 500K in gas for each transaction.
 Currently transactions are planned for every four weeks, so 13 per year.
 Rocket Pool requires you to deposit 16ETH in your minipool along with a minimum of 10% of that value (to a max of 150%)  in RPL.
 You then earn rewards on that RPL, along with the normal ETH staking rewards.